ElixirProtocol/vertex-contracts/docs/docs.md

 > Note: Only tokens with less or equal to 18 decimals are supported due to the nature of the Vertex smart contracts.

 ### Withdraw Liquidity
 Due to the nature of Vertex, withdrawing funds requires a two-step process.
 First, the liquidity has to be withdrawn from Vertex to the pool's VertexRouter smart contract, which has to be approved by the Vertex sequencer, charging a fee of 1 USDC.
 Second, the liquidity has to "manually" be claimed via the `claim` function on the Elixir VertexManager smart contract, as no Vertex callback is available.
 Anyone can call this function on behalf of any address, allowing us to monitor pending claims and process them for users.
-When calling the `claim` function, the VertexManger smart contract will tranasfer the liquidity from the pool's VertexRouter into the VertexManager smart contract, which is then transfered to the user.
+When calling the `claim` function, the VertexManger smart contract will transfer the liquidity from the pool's VertexRouter into the VertexManager smart contract, which is then transferred to the user.

 Similarly to deposits, withdrawals on a spot product have to be balanced.
-The VertexManager smart contract provides the `withdrawSpot` function for spot pools, and the `withdrawPerp` function for perp pools.
+The VertexManager smart contract provides the `withdrawSpot` function for spot pools and the `withdrawPerp` function for perp pools.

 The `withdrawSpot` flow is the following: